The latest list released this week gives tech enthusiasts a preview of what trends experts say will become mainstream in 2013.

 Schoolchildren today have traded their paper notebooks and tablets for electronic versions, and that is only the beginning.

-it comes to technology in the classroom, analysts say it facilitates individualized teaching, where students can learn in the way that best suits them.
+When it comes to technology in the classroom, analysts say it facilitates individualized teaching, where students can learn in the way that best suits them.

 "In addition to classroom webpages and online lectures, social media is now heavily utilized by students as well.

 "While social media is not a new concept, its usage within the school system is still in the preliminary stages, with fewer than half of adults reporting that their children's schools use this technology," the CEA reports.

 Challenges facing technology stem primarily from funding and debates over how much is too much technology in the classroom.